Campaign History of the 151e Régiment d'Infanterie - XXIII

 ~ 1917 ~

-16 July: 1st and 3rd Bats disembark at Verdun (Faubourg-Pavé) around 0400 hrs.
-The units rest all day at its old barracks, Caserne Miribel.
+16 July: 1st and 3rd Bats disembark at Verdun (Faubourg-Pavé) around 0400 hrs, where the units would spend the night in its old barracks, Miribel, the roof and walls now punctured and pocked by shell-fire.
 At 1900 hrs, the battalions depart the barracks and go to relieve the 8 BCP in the [Bois des] Caurières sector 2.5 km north of Fort Douaumont, specifically the [Ferme de] Chambrettes and Hermitage quarters.
 This is carried out with incident.
 The 2nd Bat. board trucks at Laimont to follow the other battalions up into line.

 17 July: quiet day for the two battalion already in line.
 The 2nd Bat. arrives at Verdun in the morning and likewise rests at Miribel until the evening.
 At 1900 hrs it sets off up to the line where it relieves a battalion from the 94 RI.

 18 July: After a definitive relief, the Caurières zone (sub-sector Marguerite) is occupied in the following way: 2nd Bat. in Deux Bois quarter having two companies in the first line (5 Co. on the right, 7 Co. on the left), 6 Co. in reserve.
 The 1st Bat. in Chambrettes quarter having two companies in the first line (1 Co. on the right, 2 Co. on the left, 3 Co. in reserve.
 3rd Bat. in Hermitage quarter is in reserve.
 The day passes quietly, although interrupted by a "Minens" (mortars) duel.
 At night the Germans conduct a raid on the 1 Co. but are repulsed by grenades.
 At 1945 hrs, the enemy renews its attempt without success.
 Losses: 3 wounded, 1 missing.